romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is a critical consideration when deciding to close or dismiss a security alert in GitHub Advanced Security?
+Q: What is a critical consideration when deciding to close or dismiss a security alert in GitHub Advanced Security?
 <details><summary>Show the answer</summary><p>

 - **The potential impact of the vulnerability and the existence of a fix or workaround**